 Many tourist reach Tuscany as part of a Mediterranean cruise and in that case the port of choice is the one of Livorno.

-Livorno is itself a lovely town and it is very well located to be used as a base to discover Tuscany, something you can do independently or making the most of the many excursions available provided by cruise shops themselves or local providers.
+Livorno is itself a lovely town and it is very well located to be used as a base to discover Tuscany with cruise tours or independently.

 How to get around Tuscany